 Welcome to Summer Camps at Gardner!

-For more information about our Summer Camp Program, please see our Summer Camp Information Packet.
+For policies and more information about our Summer Camp Program, please see our Summer Camp Information Packet.

 Campers as young as 3 joined the fun, and for the first time we opened some of our camps to students in middle school.
 Students chose from a variety of unique offerings each week designed to spark their creativity and curiosity, with camps focused on art, writing, exploration, technology, crafts, survival, and more.
 As the days grew warmer, the staff pulled out sprinklers and splash pads to allow the campers to cool off while spending time outdoors on our beautiful 5-acre campus.